 Executive Overview: Now is the time to be diligent and to do your homework in order to capitalize on the opportunities associated with the gifting economy.
-To take advantage of the market opportunities associated with gifting, there are five important steps you will need to take.
+To take advantage of the market opportunities associated with gifting, there are five important steps you will need to take to commit to gifting.

 Commit to Gifting

 It is never too early to think about capitalizing on the 4th quarter holidays.
 We are hoping vaccines are plentiful and that the pandemic is behind us, so we suggest using these next few months wisely.
 Of course, there are many business initiatives that deserve our attention.
 One that I believe should be a year-round initiative is the user experience—and that means gifting as well as personal consumption.
 Sometimes gifting only garners our attention during peak selling seasons such as the 4th quarter, and this is unfortunate.
 To commit to gifting, gifting needs to be elevated via internal discussions to ensure it receives the exposure and execution it deserves.